Location and period of operation:

 J T Hudden

-John Thomas Hudden, an earthenware manufacturer at Longton, Stoke-on-Trent.
-Established a factory in Stafford Street in 1859 and then at the British Anchor Works in Anchor Road in c.1874 - 1885.
+Hudden established a factory in Stafford Street in 1859 and then at the British Anchor Works in Anchor Road in c.1874 - 1884.
+He was recorded as an 'important manufacturer'

-around 1884/5 the works was taken over and named "British Anchor Pottery Co.
+Hudden was made bankrupt in 1883 and around 1884 the works were taken over and became "British Anchor Pottery Co.
 Ltd"

 London Gazette - 31 August 1883